-A total of 264 sites were surveyed around the Hay Point area and 243 sites were surveyed around the Keswick Island group (Map 1).
+A total of 264 sites were surveyed around the Hay Point area (Map 1).
 The dominant habitat feature was open substrate with a low to moderate density of benthic habitats and benthic communities.
 Three areas of macro-algae were classified as having a 'high' density of algae present.
 These areas were dominated by filamentous algae.